 If you are not interested in a pre-visit lesson, pick the Battle of San Jacinto & the Birth of Texas program.

 Field trip reservations must be made two weeks in advance.
-Certain times fill very quickly, and we encourage schools to make reservations well in advance.
+Time slots in the spring will up quickly, and we encourage schools to make reservations well in advance.

 To reserve your field trip time, visit our registration page.
 Pick your field trip based on the size of your group, then select a date and time.
 You will receive a confirmation email with further information about your trip and your pre-visit lesson after registering.